Alessandro-Dodon/inflation_forecast/README.md

 This updated group project focuses on forecasting inflation using various time series techniques.
 The dataset is sourced from the Federal Reserve Bank of St. Louis and includes key economic indicators used for modeling inflation rates.

+> **Note:** The code is being updated to be more precise and efficient in terms of data processing and model implementation.

 ## Methodology

 The analysis covers multiple forecasting models, with a focus on both traditional and modern machine learning techniques.
 The key methods used include: